 Rarely if ever is the food spicy.
-Fish is available, but is always surprisingly expensive (I can’t get my head round this – the sea is everywhere).
-The food is often so bland we had to add lashings of hot tabasco sauce to give it some flavour (if this was available).
+Fish is available, but is always surprisingly expensive (I can’t get my head around this – the sea is close by almost everywhere in the Philippines).
+The food is often so bland we had to add lashings of hot tabasco sauce to give it some flavour (if any sauce was available).

 Eating bland Filipino food piles on the pounds

 Of course you can eat local versions of foreign food, but why come to the Philippines to do that?

 Usually, after a 4-week trip around South East Asia, we could expect to lose 2 or 3 kilos.
 After this trip around the Philippines, we managed to put on around 3 kilos each, despite the long walks we took each day.